Dear Parents/Carers of children in Year 3,

 Reading is a key focus for us in Year 3.
 It underpins everything that the children do in school, and will continue to do so, in their lives after school!
 For a child to succeed in writing, they have to have access to a wide variety of books which can provide a new and rich vocabulary.
 If your child reads extensively, it shows very clearly in the writing that they produce.

-We would like to ask you to read at least 3 times a week with your child.
-As well as checking that your child can decipher unfamiliar words and their meanings, we would like you to question your child about what they have read to check their inference and deduction skills (in other words what the text is actually suggesting rather than stating).
+We would recommend the children read at least 3 times a week.
+Please check that your child can decipher unfamiliar words and their meanings, we would like you to question your child about what they have read to check their inference and deduction skills (in other words what the text is actually suggesting rather than stating).
 For example, the following extract is from a novel in the Year 3/4 reading scheme and is by the author Anthony Horowitz:

 It had stopped raining.
 Tim and I walked along the South Bank, leaving the London Eye behind us.
 There were workmen ahead of us, shovelling a rich, black, ooze onto the surface of the road.
 On the pavement, a tramp stood with an upturned hat, playing some sort of plinky-plonk music on a strange instrument.